RakhithJK/BishopFox-sliver-wiki/Cross-Compiling-Implants.md

 Sliver can tell you which platforms it can likely target based on the server's platform and available cross-compilers by running the `generate info` command in the console.

+Sliver v1.5.30 and later also support [External Builders](https://github.com/BishopFox/sliver/wiki/External-Builders), which can be used to easily cross-compile implants.

 ## From Linux to MacOS/Windows

 To compile Windows shared library and shellcode implants from Linux, install mingw from your local package manager: